Looking to get started haring? Here's a guide and some tips for you:

 -

-Check out the upcumming trails to find a free Wednesday
+Check out the hareline to find an unclaimed Wednesday trail

 -